Spencer Hawes

 Spencer Mason Hawes (born April 28, 1988) is an American former professional basketball player.
-He was selected by the Sacramento Kings in the 2007 NBA draft and is the nephew of Steve Hawes, a retired NBA player.
+A center, he was selected by the Sacramento Kings in the 2007 NBA draft and is the nephew of Steve Hawes, a retired NBA player.

 High school career

 Hawes played center at Seattle Preparatory School, an elite college-prep school in Seattle, Washington.
 The team won the state championship in the 2005–06 season and Hawes was named the tournament MVP.
-He might have entered the 2006 NBA Draft had the NBA not enacted a new rule requiring players to wait a year after their class graduates from high school.
+He might have entered the 2006 NBA draft had the NBA not enacted a new rule requiring players to wait a year after their class graduates from high school.
 Following the 2005–06 season, Hawes was selected as an Associated Press All-American, McDonald's All-American, Parade All-American, and USA Today All-American.
 He was also named 2006 Gatorade Boys Basketball Washington Player of the Year and Seattle Times player of the year.

 Considered a five-star recruit by Rivals, Hawes was listed as the No. 2 center and the No. 6 player in the nation in 2006.
-He also was nicknamed the Scheme because of how he would impact the game no matter if it was pumping his team up or hitting a late shot to win the game.
+He also was nicknamed “Baby Calf” by his high school teammates because of how awkwardly he would move outside the basketball court, attributed by his quick growth spurt from 6’4 his freshman year to 6’11 by his senior year.